Lamouresparus/loveotudor.codes/content/posts/yaaas-i-got-in.md

 date: 2021-12-20T08:02:33.423Z
 published: true
 tags:
+  - outreachy
+  - java
-  - "#Outreachy"
+  - android
 canonical_url: true
-description: "*This is the first blog in the series of Outreachy Internship blogs.
+description: This is the first blog in the series of Outreachy Internship blogs.
   I’m going to publish every 2nd week for the next 3 months of my internship.
-Let's gist 😂.*"
+  Let's gist 😂.
 ---
 ### **Hello World 😊**